keu/docs/astro/view-logs.md

 ## Export AWS task logs to Datadog

-Exporting AWS task logs to your existing Datadog instance allows you to centralize the management of logs and deployment metrics and resolve issues quickly.
+Exporting task logs from AWS to Datadog allows you to centralize the management of logs and identify issues quickly.

+To export metrics to Datadog, see [Export Airflow metrics to Datadog](deployment-metrics.md#export-airflow-metrics-to-datadog).

 ### Prerequisites

 - [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/).
-- Data plane cluster ID.
+- Cluster ID.
+Find this in the **Clusters** tab of the Cloud UI.
 - Datadog API key.
+See [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/).
 - A [Datadog site](https://docs.datadoghq.com/getting_started/site/) to receive the AWS task logs.

-### Create an AWS forwarder stack
+### Step 1: Create an AWS forwarder stack

 Open the AWS CLI and run the following command to create the AWS forwarder stack: